openweb3-io/miniapps/apps/docs/platform/sticky-app.md

 ## Making the App Sticky

-To make your app sticky, you can use specific CSS styles that prevent the WebView from passing the swipe event to the Telegram application.
+To make your app sticky, you can use specific CSS styles that prevent the WebView from passing the swipe event to the Openweb3 application.

 Here is the HTML and CSS you can use: